coders-school/desktop-business-app/documentation/building_and_running_tests.md

 - `ctest_run.sh` - for normal test running
 - `valgrind_ctest_run.sh` - for running ctest under valgrind.

-Optionally we can run ctest manually from "build_tests" directory with simple commands:
+Optionally we can run ctest manually from "build" directory with simple commands:
 ```ctest```

 It is still recommended to use valgrind script for memory checking instead of trying to run ctest with valgrind manually.